 Is it hard?

 Tandem nursing has had its bumps along the way, definitely!
 DD developed a "lazy latch" which seems common among toddlers for a variety of reasons from the teeth changing to becoming more efficient at extracting milk.
 We worked through it for several months before it faded away.
-In the beginning, I struggled to find a position that worked for everyone and often had to sit cross legged on my bed, using a pillow:
+In the beginning, I also struggled to find a position that worked for everyone and often had to sit cross legged on my bed, using a pillow:

 But as time went on, we found our groove and it became normal to nurse anywhere, anytime.